6 Ways to Help Your Child Feel Comfortable With New Situations

 3. Give a little push

 Unless it’s 100% necessary, you shouldn’t force your child into situations they clearly aren’t comfortable with.
-So if your toddler hates the water, perhaps now isn’t the best time to enroll him in swimming class.
+So if your toddler hates the water, perhaps now isn’t the best time to enrol him in swimming class.
 However, giving your kids a little push in the right direction isn’t so bad.
 If your child is a little shy, don’t let him hole himself up at home with a video game; instead, you could sign him up in a class that he’s interested in so he can interact with like-minded kids.
 Make opportunities for him to grow.

 4. Baby steps